Achilles tendon rupture - aftercareHeel cord tear; Calcaneal tendon rupture

 When you stretch your calf muscles, do so slowly.
 Also, do not bounce or use too much force when you use your leg.

-- Ask your health care provider if it is okay for you to play tennis, racquetball, basketball, and other sports where you stop and start.
+- Ask your provider if it is OK for you to play tennis, racquetball, basketball, and other sports where you stop and start

 When to Call the Doctor

 Call your provider if you have any of these symptoms:

 - Swelling or pain in your leg, ankle, or foot becomes worse